-Private Study Teacher, Music
+Private Study Piano Professor, Music

 Gregory Chaverdian completed his Master of Music and PhD in Piano Performance in the Komitas State Conservatory in Yerevan, Armenia.
 In 1989, he was awarded First Prize at the International Music Competition in Rio de Janeiro.